 The way the database is going to be used, maintained, and supported in the future.

 The general approach that can calm the cold war between various available databases is ensuring the project scope is adhered to, business requirements are understood, feedback and use cases are considered, and when required, a mixed approach is also a lifesaver.
 Every developer comes with his/her preferences, and like programming languages, the same problem can be solved by opting for the best possible solution that fits the usage and budget requirements.

 Under the umbrella of Relational Open Source Databases, MySQL and PostgreSQL, also known as “Postgres” are the two most popular databases.

 Statistics have shown that 40% of the developers prefer using MySQL to read operations for BI systems for their day-to-day operations.
 In contrast, Postgres is looked at as a solution to be used when developers need to run complex queries on OLAP/OLTP systems.

 Critical Differences: MySQL vs PostgreSQL

-The listing below some common pointers to understand Similarities and Differences between MySQL vs PostgreSQL and empower the developer or DBA to choose:
+The listing below is some common pointers to understanding Similarities and Differences between MySQL vs PostgreSQL and empowering the developer or DBA to choose:

 |4||Reliability – ACID is supported||Reliability – ACID is supported|